samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 Several improvements could be made to increase the accuracy of this classifier.
 The model architecture could be refined, experimenting with different convolution kernel and pooling sizes or by increasing the network depth and increasing memory requirements.
 Rigorous hyperparameter tuning could further improve accuracy.

-Transfer learning could be employed.
+Transfer learning could be also employed.
 An initial attempt was made in the kernel [Avian Vocalizations: Transfer Learning](https://www.kaggle.com/samhiatt/avian-vocalizations-transfer-learning?scriptVersionId=18845751), but found little success, likely because the spectrograms don't resemble any of the classes in the pre-trained network.

 However, It is anticipated that the best gains would result from addressing the data leakage issue presented by zero-padding missing values in short samples, identified in the reflections above.
 Modifying the generator to simply loop short clips to fill the window would be a simple technique that could address this.
 Additionally, balancing the training dataset during the data collection process by setting an appropriate lower limit for each audio clip duration would circumvent the need for padding.